-How much land is in bearing and nonbearing fruit orchards, groves, vineyards, and planted nut trees? ...
-Less than 1⁄2 acre
+How much land is in bearing and nonbearing fruit orchards, groves, vineyards, and planted nut trees? [] Less than 1⁄2 acre

-(Report tenths of an acre, such as 5%, 1%, etc. or Do not include berry acreage or nurseries.)
-Acres:
+(Report tenths of an acre, such as $\frac{5}{10}$, $\frac{1}{10}$, etc. or Do not include berry acreage or nurseries.)
+Acres number of fruit and nut trees on the farm.

-This question differs from those used in 1945 and 1940 as the enumerator and respondent were given an opportunity to check the block for "Less than 1⁄2 acre" when there was only a small number of fruit and nut trees on the farm.
 This method was used to facilitate the enumeration through eliminating the problem of assigning fractions of an acre for small home orchards.
 In previous censuses, enumerators frequently did not report the acres for such orchards even though the questionnaire called for this information.
 Because of the differences in methods of enumerating the acres in small orchards, the figures on acreage of land in bearing and nonbearing fruit orchards, groves, and vineyards for 1950 are not fully comparable with those reported for prior censuses.